-This work was partially supported by Oak Ridge National Labs under Award Number 4000043403, as part of the ORNL-SensorNet Initiative overall architecture to provide the responsible authorities both on- and off-site with situation awareness.
-Situation awareness includes: the location of personnel and assets (e.g., venue staff and health professionals), the state of the venue, and past experiences.
+Simply placing sensors and cameras at the venue does not satisfy these requirements.
+Sensors must be integrated into an overall architecture to provide the responsible authorities both on- and off-site with situation awareness.
+Situation awareness includes: the location of personnel and assets (e.g., CT and health professionals), the state of the venue, and past experiences.
 A command center facility staffed from multiple agencies needs to be able to direct the collection of information to meet their immediate needs, translating the information into knowledge to be used as the basis of decisions on how best to maintain the safety of the venue.
 Information would flow to the headquarters facility from sensors, cameras, voice communications, and data archives, where each of these may be owned by separate entities.
 Situation awareness applications would facilitate transforming this information into knowledge.
 The decision-makers would then use this knowledge to direct the allocation of resources, e.g., point cameras or reposition personnel.
-The unique requirements of this scenario include 1) a rapidly deployable system and 2) consideration of multiple owners of data and infrastructure.

-The remainder of this paper is organized as follows: We identify some key challenges in the development of a unified architecture for sensor networks with multiple owners in section II.
-In section III, we discuss research pertaining to our work in the existing literature.
-We discuss our proposed architecture in section IV, and in section V, we describe briefly the Ambient Computational Environment (ACE) [5] [6] architecture and its extensions that form the heart of our unified multi-ownership architecture.
-In section VI, we describe in detail the prototype sensor network that we implemented to demonstrate proof-of-concept of our unified architecture; we also include some lessons learned in the process.
-Finally, in section VII, we present the conclusions of our work.
+The remainder of this paper is organized as follows: We identify some key challenges in the development of a unified architecture for sensor networks with multiple owners in Section II.
+In Section III, we discuss related research.
+We discuss our proposed architecture in Section IV and in Section V we briefly describe the Ambient Computational Environment (ACE) [5] [6] architecture and its extensions that form the heart of our unified multi-ownership architecture.
+In Section VI, we describe, in detail, the prototype sensor network that we implemented to demonstrate proof-of-concept of our unified architecture; we also include some lessons learned in the process.
+Finally, in Section VII, we present the conclusions of our work.